UWB-ACM/CTCI/2019-03-Autumn/5_graphs/README.md

 friends) of both vertices.
 At this point, to get the count of mutual friends, access the size of the modified set where vertex1 intersects vertex2.

+The other thing to note is that this implementation's Vertex class scopes the `Set` members to private, hence the `getFriends()` method call.

 Java Implementation:
 ```java
 int findMutualFriends(Vertex p1, Vertex p2) {